popgenDK/courses/summer2023/NGSinference/README.md

 ```

-you can view the genotype calls with
+You can view the genotype calls with

 ```bash
 for POP in AFR EUR EAS LAT NAM